Impact of Point of Care Ultrasound Rotation on Single Saudi Emergency Medicine Program, Longitudinal Prospective Study.

 Naif Alotaibi

-Background: Emergency ultrasound (EUS) has become an essential component of patient care and a mandatory skill for emergency medicine (EM) residents.
+Background: Emergency ultrasound has become an essential component of patient care and a mandatory skill for emergency medicine (EM) residents.
 Since 2001, major EM organizations have released guidelines mandating the integration of bedside ultrasonography into EM practice.
-Objective: This study aims to evaluate the ultrasound knowledge of emergency residents and their progress by conducting a survey before and after their EUS rotation.
-Method: This longitudinal prospective study was conducted at King Abdulaziz Medical City (KAMC) in Riyadh, Saudi Arabia, to investigate the improvement in knowledge, interpretation accuracy, and clinical decision-making based on ultrasound findings.
-The study included first-year residents who joined the EM residency program in 2023.
+This study aims to evaluate the ultra sound knowledge of emergency residents and their progress by conducting a survey before and after their emergency ultrasound (EUS) rotation.
+Method: This longitudinal prospective study was conducted at King Abdulaziz Medical City in Riyadh, Saudi Arabia, to investigate the improvement in knowledge, interpretation accuracy, and clinical decision-making based on ultrasound findings.
+The study included first-year residents who joined the residency program in 2023.
 The research team collected data by administering a pre-test and post-test.
-The Wilcoxon signed-rank test was used to compare the participants' scores on pre-tests and post-tests to evaluate individual differences.
 Results: We analyzed data from 12 residents.
 Half of them had received ultrasound training, and half of them used ultrasound on a daily basis.
 Regarding the perceived barriers to ultrasound training, the most commonly reported barriers were a lack of training (75.0%) and a lack of equipment (41.7%).
 All of the residents under the study anticipated the use of ultrasound in their clinical practice.
 The mean knowledge score of the pre-rotation period was 13.8 ± 2.6, whereas the mean post-rotation score was 17.3 ± 1.6.
-There was a significant increase in the knowledge score from the pre- to the post-rotation period (p < 0.0001).
+There was a significant increase in the knowledge score from the pre- to the post-rotation period (p < 0.001).
 Conclusion: Our study has highlighted the significant benefits of the EUS rotation, including increased confidence in using ultrasound as a diagnostic tool and an enriched educational experience.
-EUS rotation provides residents with the hands-on experience they need to become proficient in image acquisition, interpretation, and the clinical application of these findings.

-Keywords: Ultrasound knowledge, Point of care ultrasonography, Emergency medicine, King Abdulaziz Medical Center, Saudi Arabia
+Keywords: Ultrasound knowledge, point of care ultrasonography, emergency medicine.

 Authors